Travel guide

 The roaming trick: beware of Norway and Iceland

-Here's the mistake that leads to huge bills: Norway and Iceland are not in the European Union.
-With many Spanish tariffs, "free EU roaming" does not apply there, and you can be charged very high rates per MB.
-Sweden, Denmark, and Finland are in the EU, but just crossing into Norway can cause roaming charges to skyrocket if you don't have it under control.
+Here's the mistake that causes bills to skyrocket: Norway and Iceland are not in the European Union.
+With many Spanish tariffs, "free EU roaming" doesn't apply there, and you can be charged very high rates per MB.
+Sweden, Denmark, and Finland are in the EU, but it's enough to cross into Norway for roaming costs to soar if you haven't managed it.

-That's why an eSIM is so useful in this area: you pay a known fixed price in advance, and it doesn't matter whether you are in an EU country or not.
+That's why an eSIM is so useful in this area: you pay a fixed price known in advance, and it doesn't matter if you're in an EU country or not.
 There are no surprises on your mobile bill when you return.
-If you usually rely on your operator's roaming, first review which countries have free roaming and check if Norway and Iceland are included in your tariff (they almost never are).
+If you usually rely on your operator's roaming, check beforehand which countries have free roaming on your tariff and see if Norway and Iceland are included (they almost never are).

-Quick rule: in Scandinavia, treat anything that is not Sweden, Denmark, or Finland as "outside the EU" for roaming purposes.
-With a data eSIM, this distinction ceases to matter.
+Quick rule: in Scandinavia, treat anything that isn't Sweden, Denmark, or Finland as "outside the EU" for roaming.
+With a data eSIM, this distinction no longer matters.

-The difference between relying on roaming or using an eSIM is very noticeable on a trip that mixes EU and non-EU countries.
-If you want the full details, check out the comparison of eSIM vs. roaming.
+The difference between relying on roaming or carrying an eSIM is very noticeable on a route that mixes EU and non-EU countries.
+For full details, see the comparison of eSIM vs. roaming.

-Mobile coverage in Scandinavia is among the best in Europe in cities and on main roads, and becomes patchy in mountain areas, isolated fjords, or the interior of Lapland.
-An eSIM relies on local operators in each country, so you will have good signal where they do.
+Mobile coverage in Scandinavia is among the best in Europe in cities and main roads, becoming irregular in mountain areas, isolated fjords, or the interior of Lapland.
+An eSIM relies on local operators in each country, so you'll have good signal where they do.

-Iceland No Good on the ring road, scarce inland eSIM Iceland
+Iceland No Good on the Ring Road, scarce inland

 As you can see, all five have good general coverage, but Norway and Iceland add the nuance of roaming and remote areas.
-Plan offline map downloads if you are going to remote routes.
+Plan offline map downloads if you're going to remote routes.

 eSIM for Scandinavia: internet in Norway, Sweden and more